ArmenMkrtumyan/42/README.md

 ## About

-This project is a __C library__ of valuable functions that are allowed to be used in future __School 42 cursus__ projects.
-Access to this library will make the coding process in incoming projects more effective.
-The aim of rewriting these functions is to get a better understanding of them and get a wide range of utilities for the next projects.
+This project is a __C library__ of valuable functions that are allowed to be used in future __42 school cursus__ projects.
+Access to this library will make the coding process for upcoming projects more effective.
+The aim of rewriting these functions is to get a better understanding of them and explore C language in its core.
 [You can find more information in the subject](https://github.com/ArmenMkrtumyan/42/blob/master/libft/Libft%20-%20Subject(EN).pdf).
 As specified in the subject, all the archives are in the same folder.

 ## Index
 ### Functions from `<ctype.h>` library